Energy Benchmarking – How Does Your Building Rate?

 benchmarking can help you better understand your commercial property’s use and monitor performance over time.
 It allows for comparisons among similar building types and helps identify which ones could operate more efficiently.

 The Environmental Protection Agency and its STAR® Program offers a free online tool called Portfolio Manager that allows users to track and assess building consumption for a single building or an entire portfolio.
-Portfolio Manager can help comply with local laws, set investment priorities, identify under-performing buildings, verify efficiency improvements and receive EPA recognition for superior energy performance.
+Portfolio Manager can help comply with local laws, set investment priorities, identify under-performing buildings, verify efficiency improvements and receive recognition for superior energy performance.

 If you have already been through the benchmarking process, are you on track to increase your building’s energy performance rating this year?
 While benchmarking helps you understand the current state of your building’s performance, an energy audit can help you identify and prioritize opportunities for substantial energy and operational savings.